DmitryTatarintsev/DmitryTatarintsev/README.md

 March 2023 – Present

-Junior Data Scientist, OOO «Terra AI», Moscow
+Data Scientist, OOO «Terra AI», Moscow

 - Developed a web application with a neural network for recognizing emergency calls and speech.